Mulac/ProjectCerebral/README.md

 ### This is our current project structure.

-Vision scripts contain notebooks simply used for quick experimentation.
+vision_scripts contain notebooks simply used for quick experimentation.

 ProjectCerebral<br>
 ├── boards<br>